 each year for mental health awareness and action

-Each year, more than 15,000 young adults join Active Minds as passionate advocates and educators for mental health.
+Each year, nearly 16,000 young adults join Active Minds as passionate advocates and educators for mental health.
 Our advocates encourage their peers and networks to learn about, talk about, and seek help for mental health issues just as they would for a physical issue, without shame or silence.